 (hī″pĕr-flĕk′shŭn) Increased flexion of a joint, usually the result of trauma, decreased muscle tone, or joint laxity.

 (hī″pĕr-frăk-shŭn-ā′shŭn) The treatment of a tumor with radiation applied in several small doses several hours apart on the same day instead of in a once-a-day dose.
-Hyper-fractionation decreases the side effects of delivery and may permit a tumor to be treated with a greater total radiation dose than ...
+Hyper-fractionation decreases the side effects of delivery and may permit a tumor to be ...